 Eagle I Initiative Fee

 This is a technology fee assessed each semester.
 It helps provide Faulkner students with up-to-date technology including facilities, educational tools, and support services for the purpose of enhancing student life, learning, and work place preparation.

 This fee is assessed each semester to students who attend classes on one of our campuses.
 It supports our Eagle Alert notification system to alert students of emergencies and unexpected campus closures (mainly due to weather).

 Freshman Experience Fee

 This course fee assessed in conjunction with FAF 1111 Faulkner Foundations.
 It is used to fund course activities and supplies for the course and Welcome Week.

-This fee is assessed to traditional students each Fall and Spring semester.
-Among other things, it helps provide for admission to on-campus sporting events, student health services, use of the Multiplex, printed copies in the computer labs, on-campus parking, student government, an on-campus police department and emergency notification system, as well as the upkeep of various campus facilities.
+This fee is assessed to traditional students each semester.
+Among other things, it helps provide for admission to on-campus sporting events, student health services (including EaglesCare and our on-campus facility), use of the Multiplex, printed copies in the computer labs, on-campus parking, student government, an on-campus police department and emergency notification system, technology initiatives, as well as the upkeep of various campus facilities.